Our bodies are mirrors of our minds and psyches, our culture and our communities

 I did emphasize the fact that all psych meds have withdrawal issues.
 Unfortunately this article, like most that hit the mainstream don't do much to acknowledge that reality.
 Still, it's always good to see coverage of this sort out there.
 Laura Delano and Kelly Brogan are also quoted.
 Yay, us.
 We've all been at this for a long time and it's good to see our work being recognized.

-The eugenic history of psychiatry is in our bodies
+Eugenics history of psychiatry : our bodies feel it

-Part of what those of us injured by psychiatry are dealing with is the cellular knowledge that this history is in our very nervous systems via psychiatric institution, it’s proponents and the drugs used to suppress our beautiful sensitive human natures.
-We are not insane — we are however subject to the bullshit that has been perpetrated against us.
-Yes the body keeps score.
-If and when we allow the consciousness of these crimes against humanity to arise out of our bodies we can become a force to be reckoned with.
-May we all become conscious of what is happening all over the planet and within us. ...
+Eugenics history of psychiary. ~~ Part of what those of us injured by psychiatry are dealing with is the cellular knowledge that this history is in our very nervous systems via psychiatric institution, it's proponents and the drugs used to suppress our beautiful sensitive human natures.
+We are not insane -- we are however subject to the harm that has been perpetrated against us.

-Mindfulness / Meditation and Complex Trauma: The Rewards and the Risks
+Mindfulness / Meditation, Complex Trauma: Rewards and Risks

 What media hype and those selling mindfulness don’t tell you is that mindfulness is a process that can radically transform you, and it’s not always safe, nor is it easy or straightforward.
 We make it safer by being aware of the risks and learning to listen to our own bodies about when it is or isn’t okay for us.
 No one else actually knows.